Website Kama Sutra

 Use pictures for beautification, and to convey information that can only be conveyed graphically.

 Pictures are a poor way to display text, for several reasons.
-Text that is displayed in a picture will not be found by a Web search engine, cannot be copied and pasted by the user, and is a mess to edit a year later when you can’t get the program that made the picture.
+Text that is displayed in a picture will not be found by a Web search engine, cannot be copied and pasted by the user, and is a mess to edit a year later when the program that made the picture is unavailable.

 Ads and analytics

-If advertisements are part of your web page, do not let them annoy your user.
+If advertisements are part of the web page, do not let them annoy the user.
 This does no good for the user, or for you, or for the organization who paid for the ad.

 There are technical methods to ensure that the page content always loads, and loads promptly, even in the presence of ads and analytics.

-The content of your page must not wait for ads and analytics to load.
-Careful: stuff that may load very quickly on your web developer’s computer may load very slowly — or not at all — on your users’ systems.
-This can get so bad, the user waits, taps their fingers watching the browser load dozens of analytics resources.
-Once they are sufficiently ticked off, they just go elsewhere.
+The content of the page must not wait for ads and analytics to load.
+Careful: stuff that may load very quickly on a web developer’s computer may load very slowly — or not at all — on a users’ systems.
+This can get so bad, the user waits, tapping their fingers as the browser load dozens of analytics resources, and finnally, once they are sufficiently ticked off, just go elsewhere.

-Beware: many young web developers do not appreciate how bad this is for you.
+Beware: many young web developers do not appreciate how bad this is.
 They have set up their system, so they cannot see the problem, have little understanding of what is going on in the background, and do not know how to do it right.
-If you contract somebody to put ads and analytics into your pages, you should stipulate in the contract that they never interfere with the loading of the web page content.
+When contracting somebody to put ads and analytics into Web pages, stipulate in the contract that those things never interfere with the loading of the web page content.

 Image size

-It is really annoying to your user to try to click on something in your web page, only to find it has shifted position, and they have in fact clicked on something else.
+It is really annoying to a user to try to click on something in a web page, only to find it has shifted position, and that they have inadvertently clicked on something else.

 This typically happens when an image loads after other content has already been displayed, and the web browser wasn’t informed beforehand of the image’s dimensions.
 The right way to handle it is to put the image dimensions into the HTML of the page before the browser tries to display the page — this way, everything will stay put, and the images will simply appear as they are loaded.